-For some preceptees (international registrants, returners to practice and new to clinical settings) an accelerated preceptorship programme may be offered upon commencing employment.
+For some preceptees (internationally educated registrants, returners to practice and new to clinical settings) an accelerated preceptorship programme may be offered upon commencing employment.
 This is based upon assessment of individual needs.
 However, support should continue throughout the first six months.
+Evaluation of the preceptorship package for Internationally educated nurses (IENs) indicates that a 12 month sign off is beneficial for the IENs and better ensures patient safety.